 Batu Katak is one of the few areas in North Sumatra where it can be seen pretty easily, but the Kerinci Seblat National Park in West Sumatra also has these spectacular plants.

-A quick Google tells us that this plant boasts the “largest unbranched inflorescence of any plant and smells of rotting flesh.”
+A quick Google search tells us that this plant boasts the “largest unbranched inflorescence of any plant and smells of rotting flesh.”
 But to be honest, we’ve seen it a few times and didn’t smell anything!

 As we mentioned, you need to be right on the money with your timing, as this flower only blooms for 24 to 48 hours.